About the VIP program

 - Become part of a school community

 - Meet new friends through continuing education seminars and socials

 - Volunteer at least one day per week for a predetermined schedule

 - Work from one to ten hours per week during school hours

 - Commit to the entire academic school year ending in May

 - Complete a fingerprint background check upon making a commitment

 - Attend the two-hour volunteer orientation and two half-days of professional training

 Would you like to learn more?Attend the orientation to find out whether this is the right volunteer opportunity for you.
-Orientations are held at the Paradise Valley Unified School District Offices on 32nd Street just south of Greenway Road, at 15002 N. 32nd Street, Phoenix 85032.
+Orientations are held once per month beginning in June and ending in February.
+Orientations are held at the Paradise Valley Unified School District Offices on 32nd Street just south of Greenway Road, at 15032 N. 32nd Street, Phoenix 85032.